AlgoMole/MolCRAFT/README.md

 > - Once `make` succeeds, note that exiting from container wound't stop it, nor the tmux sessions running within.
 To enter an existing container, simply run `make` again.
 If you need to stop this container, run `make kill`.
 > - For customized environment setup, please refer to files `docker/Dockerfile`, `docker/asset/requirements.txt` and `docker/asset/apt_packages.txt`.
 > - If your bash does not highlight properly, try `sh -c "$(wget https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"` to reinstall zsh template.
+> - PoseCheck should be manually installed.
+See instructions below.

 ### Install via Conda